SIDS DOCK Support Program for Small Island Developing States

 Implementation of renewable and energy efficiency projects that demonstrate the potential for scale-up through climate finance and other sources of funding.

 In September 2011, the Government of Denmark approved a contribution of DKK 38,400,000 to the SIDS DOCK Support Program Multi-Donor Trust Fund (MDTF) to be administered by ESMAP (SIDS DOCK MDTF).
-Under the Program, ESMAP provides grants to SIDS DOCK members to support analytical and advisory activities, as well as some investments, for their RE and EE initiatives.
+Under the Program, ESMAP provides grants to SIDS DOCK members to support analytical and advisory activities, as well as some investments, for their Renewable Energy (RE) and Energy Efficiency (EE) initiatives.
 There is currently a pipeline of about US$3.5 million supporting six clean energy activities in the Caribbean, Pacific and Africa regions.

 An additional US$1.02 million is a package of Bank-executed technical assistance requested by SIDS to stimulate private investment in renewable energy and energy efficiency.
 It includes analytical work to explore options for financing mechanisms to catalyze RE and EE investments, the establishment of a virtual knowledge exchange network, the organization of an innovation competition to showcase successful EE and RE initiatives with potential for scaling up, and the SIDS DOCK platform building project related to feasibility assessment of sustainability of SIDS DOCK.